liber1988/DiceGame/README.md

 5. **New Game**:
    - Players can start a new game at any time by clicking the 'New Game' button.
+6. **AI**:
+   - You can played against AI as well if you are bored and do not have friend to play with.

 ## How to Play